MISSION STATEMENT

 PROTECT, PRESERVE, AND RESTORE wild NATIVE FISH POPULATIONS THROUGH STEWARDSHIP OF THE FISH AND THEIR HABITATS

-maine chapter of nfc is Dedicated to THE memory of:
+the maine chapter of nfc is Dedicated to:

 The late Clinton “Bill” Townsend of Canaan, Maine, Maine's foremost “fish conservationist.”
 Few if any have done as much for Maine’s rivers and wild native fish as Bill.
 And he did it quietly and without fanfare, teaching anyone who was paying attention that getting things done was more important than getting credit for doing so.
 No one stood taller, no one fought longer or harder, and no one accomplished more.
 Bill's departure from this world has left a void that will not soon, if ever, be filled.
 Thanks for all you did Mr. Townsend...